moloewe-leuphana/moloewe-leuphana.github.io/docs/moloewe-tools/10_dropdown.md

 ![](/img/doc/62_dropdown_3.jpg)

 Users can click on the Dropdown Tool in order to be presented with the different options.
-When an option is clicked on, the menu collapses and the value that has been selected is stored in the corresponding global variable as defined by the `set_` function.
+When an option is clicked, the menu collapses and the value that has been selected is stored in the corresponding variable as defined by the `set_` function.

 ![](/img/doc/62_dropdown_4.jpg)